-(4) The PCN must include a delineation of wetlands, other special aquatic sites, and other waters, such as lakes and ponds, and perennial, intermittent, and ephemeral streams, on the project site.
+- (5) The PCN must include a delineation of wetlands, other special aquatic sites, and other waters, such as lakes and ponds, and perennial, intermittent, and ephemeral streams, on the project site.
 Wetland delineations must be prepared in accordance with the current method required by the Corps.
-The permittee may ask the Corps to delineate the special aquatic sites and other waters on the project site, but there may be a delay if the Corps does the delineation, especially if the project site is large or contains many waters of the United States.
-Furthermore, the 45 day period will not start until the delineation has been submitted to or completed by the Corps, as appropriate;
+The permittee may ask the Corps to delineate the special aquatic sites and other waters on the project site, but there may be a delay if the Corps does the delineation, especially if the project site is large or contains many wetlands, other special aquatic sites, and other waters.
+Furthermore, the 45 day period will not start until the delineation has been submitted to or completed by the Corps, as appropriate; - delineation has been submitted to or completed by the Corps, as appropriate;